Current version: 0.25

 Scenario B: Lecturer (university)

 Takeshi is a 37 year-old Japanese educator living in Kyoto who has been using Moodle for three years.
 During this time, he has collaborated with two other colleagues at his university to create course content.
-Takeshi has a strong desire to author educational content collaboratively with other members of the wider Moodle community and then share that content under an open license.
+Takeshi has a strong desire to work collaboratively with other members of the wider Moodle community, creating things of value that are available to all.
 This is both because he believes in the value of this to society and his profession, but also because he is looking to build his career and sees this as positive way of bringing attention to his work.

 Scenario C: Trainer (workplace)

 Bohdan is a naturalised Canadian trainer living in Vancouver and working for a large company who has an in-house elearning programme which makes use of Moodle.
 He’s 41 years of age and is new to Moodle, but experienced with other learning platforms.
 Bohdan seeks new innovative ways to enhance learning with Moodle tools and has found a small group of colleagues in the UK and India with whom he interacts via Twitter.
-Ideally, he’d like to extend and enhance this network in a way that wasn’t quite so public.
+Ideally, he’d like to extend and enhance this network in a way that wasn't mixed in with public spaces where people are talking about politics.

 Scenario D: Learning Technologist (college)